 This narrow, pedestrian-only street lined with Tudor and 18th-century storefronts retains considerable charm.
-It's been in daily use for almost 2,000 years, when it was first paved during Roman times.
-Today it's a vibrant shopping strip lined with upscale boutiques, jewelers, and quirky one-offs like the Eye of Newt at 35, your one-stop shop for "tarot, spells, candles, crystal balls, potions, and wands."
+First paved during Roman times (the original Roman road lies six feet below), it's been a central thoroughfare for almost 2,000 years.
+Today it's lined with interesting independent shops including upscale boutiques, jewelers, and quirky one-offs.
 A passage just off Stonegate, at 52A, leads to the remains of a 12th-century Norman stone house attached to a more recent structure.
-You can see the old Norman wall and window.
+You can still see the old Norman wall and window.
 Look out for the little red "printer's devil" at No. 33, a medieval symbol of a printer's premises.
-At the intersection of Stonegate and High Petergate, Minerva reclines on a stack of books, indicating they were once sold inside.
+And above the doorway of No. 35 at the intersection of Stonegate and High Petergate, Minerva reclines on a stack of books, indicating they were once sold within.